Forest glass: Chemistry

 In post-Roman times political problems in the Wadi El Natrun area disrupted the supply of natron so alternatives had to be developed.
-Eastern glassmakers reverted to using sodium-rich plant ash and for a while supplied southern Europe, using existing Roman trade routes, however, the Venetian glassmakers, who had inherited the Roman glassmaking skills, monopolised the trade in plant ash and banned craftsmen from working outside the city.
-The rest of Europe, north of the Alps, had to find another way of producing glass.
+Eastern glassmakers reverted to using sodium-rich plant ash and for a while supplied southern Europe, using existing Roman trade routes.
+The Venetian glassmakers, who had inherited Roman glassmaking skills, monopolised the trade in plant ash and banned craftsmen from working outside the city.
+The remainder of Europe, north of the Alps, had to find another way of producing glass.
 The former and stabiliser components of glass occur in all regions as sand or quartz and as lime of various forms.
-The northern Europeans experimented with using ash from wood, ferns, and bracken as a source of the alkali flux.
-At its height the Roman glass industry was producing high quality, thin, colourless, and clear glass of consistent composition.
-The earlier surviving Forest glass vessels are characterised by a wide variety of compositions and lower quality, often being greenish to brownish in colour, thick-walled, and with inclusions and bubbles in the fabric.
-This suggests that using wood-ash was not just a case of changing the raw material, but necessitated a whole new technology with attendant development problems.
+The northern Europeans experimented with ash from wood, ferns and bracken as a source of the alkali flux.
+At its height the Roman glass industry was producing high quality, thin, colourless and clear glass of consistent composition.
+The earlier surviving Forest glass vessels are characterised by a wide variety of compositions and lower quality, often being greenish to brownish in colour, thick-walled, with inclusions and bubbles in the fabric.
+This suggests that using wood-ash was not merely a case of changing raw materials, but necessitated a whole new technology with attendant development problems.

 Whereas Roman and earlier glass (of Si/Na/Ca composition) was of a marked uniformity over a wide area and centuries of time, the medieval glass (of Si/K/Ca composition) is characterised by a variety of compositions.
 This may be explained to some extent by examining how the melting temperature of glass depends on the relative proportions of its components, which for simplicity, are reduced to three.
 In practice glass contains many more components that complicate the system.
 The study of such ternary systems, together with analysis of trace elements is useful to archaeologists for establishing the provenance of glass.